Firm Profile

 An Integrated Design Approach optimizes outcome

-Effective ideas originate with clearly defined conditions
+Practical ideas originate with clearly defined conditions

-Design is measured by the quality of life and well being of the user
+Design is measured by the quality of life and well-being of the user

 The architecture mediates between the user and the environment

-KGP’s overall design strategy as well as studio structure is based on the premise that architecture is not perceived as an isolated event but is a continuous experience inclusive of the “places in between”; the public realm: civic architecture, transportation networks, streets, and so on are dynamic interfaces and equally critical aspects to include as design professionals.
-Our design teams are composed of integrated disciplines focused on multiple aspects and scales of a project, consequently, the lines are erased for example between architecture and industrial design or transit design and urban design.
-As a result, the culmination of the design process is a product attuned to the complexities of the real world and to the specific needs of the client.
+KGP's overall design strategy, as well as studio structure, is based on the premise that architecture is not perceived as an isolated event but is a continuous experience inclusive of the "places in between": the public realm, civic architecture, transportation networks, streets, and so on are dynamic interfaces and equally critical aspects to include as design professionals.
+Our design teams are composed of integrated disciplines focused on multiple aspects and scales of a project.
+Consequently, the lines between architecture and industrial design or transit design and urban design are erased.
+As a result, the culmination of the design process is a product attuned to the complexities of the natural world and the client's specific needs.

 Architecture & Urban Design